furutansamuel/ECHO-PLATFORM/README.md

 ## 🤖 AI Environmental Intelligence

-- AI-assisted environmental insights
-- Risk prediction
-- Environmental trend analysis
-- Smart recommendations
-- Environmental hotspot detection
+- Every hazard report is sent to a Supabase Edge Function that calls Google Gemini
+- Returns a structured assessment: severity (Low/Medium/High/Critical), a 0–1 risk score, priority, likely impact, and a short summary
+- Surfaced automatically in both the citizen and admin report views — no manual triage required

 ---

 ## 🗺️ Interactive GIS Mapping

-- Interactive environmental maps
+- Leaflet-based interactive map with marker clustering
-- Hazard visualization
+- Hazard report and cleanup event visualization
-- Geographic clustering
+- Geographic clustering of incidents
-- Community incident locations
-- Environmental heatmaps
+- Hotspot-style density visualization

 ---